-We have more than 25 years of experience in this field, and we are an honest company that takes pride in our work.
+We have more than 10 years of experience in this field.

 However, sometimes we encounter an unforeseen situation that requires extra parts.
-If you want to get technical, the most common example is when roof trusses block the flue pathway and bends are required to offset the flue.
+If you want to get technical, the most common example of this is when the roof trusses block the flue pathway, and bends are required to offset the flue.
 When this happens, the installers will point it out and discuss it with you before proceeding.
 Don’t worry, your installation will not be delayed because our teams carry spare bends with them for these unforeseen situations.

-The extra parts will be noted on the job card and can be paid for afterwards with the installation cost.
+The extra parts will be noted on the job card and can be paid for along with the installation cost.

-Please visit the ‘Quotes & Orders ’ section at the bottom of your screen for more details.
+Please follow this link to visit the ‘Quotes & Orders ’ section for more details.